twosigma/flint/doc/ema.md

 It is possible there are some slight issues in the in-house implementation (`CORE` and `CONVOLUTION` both don't include the first row, `PREVIOUS_POINT` doesn't include the current row) though it is unclear if those are bugs or features.
+Because EMA Half Life matches this implementation exactly, the same issues exist.

-In order to mimic the behavior of the in-house implementation with ExponentialSmoothing (including the aforementioned issues), one can specify the proper interpolation type and set `primingPeriods` to the following:
+Alternatively, one can mimic the behavior of the in-house implementation with ExponentialSmoothing (including the aforementioned issues) by specifying the proper interpolation type and setting `primingPeriods` to the following:

 `LEGACY`: `primingPeriods` = The number of periods from time 0 to the first row.